awsdocs/amazon-s3-developer-guide/doc_source/KMSUsingRESTAPI.md

 # Specifying the AWS Key Management Service in Amazon S3 Using the REST API<a name="KMSUsingRESTAPI"></a>

-At the time of object creation—that is, when you are uploading a new object or making a copy of an existing object—you can specify the use of server\-side encryption with AWS KMS–managed encryption keys \(SSE\-KMS\) to encrypt your data by adding the `x-amz-server-side-encryption` header to the request\.
+At the time of object creation—that is, when you are uploading a new object or making a copy of an existing object—you can specify the use of server\-side encryption with AWS Key Management Service \(SSE\-KMS\) customer master keys \(CMKs\) to encrypt your data by adding the `x-amz-server-side-encryption` header to the request\.
 Set the value of the header to the encryption algorithm `aws:kms`\.
 Amazon S3 confirms that your object is stored using SSE\-KMS by returning the response header `x-amz-server-side-encryption`\.

 The following REST upload APIs accept the `x-amz-server-side-encryption` request header\.
 + [PUT Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html)